Paraconsistent and Paracomplete Zermelo-Fraenkel Set Theory: Non-classical sets

 \end{itemize}

-The intuition is that classical sets behave as we are used to in $\ZFC$: in particular, it does not matter whether we consider the native negation $\sim$ or classical negation $\neg$, nor whether we use $\to$ or $\Rightarrow$.
-It is not hard to see that $(x^!)^! = (x^!)^? = x^!$ and $(x^?)^! = (x^?)^? = x^?$, so the !-extension and ?-extension themselves are classical sets.
+Classical sets behave as we are used to in $\ZFC$, i.e., the $!$-extension is exactly the $?$-extension, and consequently it does not matter whether we consider the native negation $\sim$ or classical negation $\neg$, nor whether we use $\to$ or $\Rightarrow$.
+It is not hard to see that $x^!$ and $x^?$ are themselves classical.

-Let us now look more closely at the notion of {\it equality} of two sets and the extensionality principle.\footnote{Although we have already used notation such as ``$x=y$'' and even ``$x \subseteq y$'' without properly defining it, in fact we only used them for {\it classical} sets, in which case it means the same thing as in classical ZFC.} In ZFC, two sets are equal precisely if the classes of their elements are the same; equivalently, two sets are different precisely if one set contains an element which the other does not, or vice versa.
+Let us now look more closely at the notion of {\it equality} of two sets and the extensionality principle.
+In ZFC, two sets are equal precisely if the classes of their elements are the same; equivalently, two sets are different precisely if one set contains an element which the other does not, or vice versa.

-In our setting, $x=y$ and $x \neq y$ could both be true statements\footnote{Again, we write $x\neq y$ instead of $\no (x=y)$.} or it could happen that neither $x=y$ nor $x \neq y$ are true statements.
+In our setting, $x=y$ and $x \neq y$\footnote{Again, we write $x\neq y$ instead of $\no (x=y)$.} could both be true statements or it could happen that neither $x=y$ nor $x \neq y$ are true statements.
 But we still require that ``$x=y$'' express the idea that $x$ and $y$ are the same set-theoretic objects, meaning that both its !-extension and ?-extension must be the same.
 Likewise, we still want ``$x \neq y$'' to express that there is something in $x$ which is not in $y$, or vice versa.
 So the guiding principle behind the extensionality axiom must be the following:

 \vbox{

 \begin{itemize} \item $x = y \;\; \leqqq \;\; (x^! = y^! \land x^? = y^?)$

 \item $x \neq y \;\; \leqqq \;\; \exists z ((z \in x \land z\notin y) \lor (z \in y \land z\notin x))$ \end{itemize}